-In 2010, director James Wan and writer pal Leigh Whannell would release Insidious, a supernatural horror film starring Patrick Wilson and Rose Byrne.
-The film sort of re-energized the genre, bringing things back to basics for audiences and eventually leading to something much bigger.
+In 2010, director James Wan and writer pal Leigh Whannell released Insidious, a supernatural horror film starring Patrick Wilson and Rose Byrne.
 It was an immediate hit, making nearly $100 million, on a $1.5 million budget.
-The films success would inspire Wan to develop another, rooted in a little “reality”.
+The film sort of re-energized the subgenre, bringing things back to basics for audiences and eventually leading to something much bigger.
+The success of that film would inspire Wan to develop another supernatural story, this time rooted in a little ‘reality’.

-Since then, there has been a sequel in 2016, with another installment due out next year (pushed back from 2020 due to COVID).
-But what has really brought in money for the franchise, has been its vast cinematic horror universe comprised of spin-off films — and spin-off films from its spin-off films.
+Since then, it’s had one sequel in 2016, with another installment due out next year (pushed back from 2020 due to COVID).
+But what has really brought in money for the franchise, has been its vast cinematic horror universe comprised of spin-off films — and even spin-off films from its spin-offs.
 Something I believe has made the series extremely convoluted.

-In The Conjuring, we are introduced briefly to Annabelle, a real doll from the real-world Warrens life.
-It was a small cameo of sorts, tying in one of their more infamous cases, but the story would soon spawn a trio of films based on the doll; Annabelle (2014), Annabelle: Creation (2017) and last years Annabelle Comes Home (2019).
-Those films were fairly well received, and overall effective in the scares – but the studio wouldn’t stop there.
+In The Conjuring, we are introduced briefly to Annabelle, which was a doll from the real-life Warrens case files.
+It was a small cameo, tying in one of their more infamous cases, but the story would soon spawn a trio of films based on the doll; Annabelle (2014), Annabelle: Creation (2017) and last years Annabelle Comes Home (2019).
+Those films were fairly well received, and overall effective in the scares.
+But the studio wouldn’t stop there.

 From The Conjuring 2, they then spun off 2018’s The Nun (2018), from another character that was featured.
-The film itself did well financially, enough to warrant a currently in-development sequel, but tanked with audiences and critics for its poor narrative.
+While the film did well financially, enough to warrant a currently in-development sequel, it tanked with audiences and critics for its poor narrative and lack of frights — and I very much agree.
 But again, it didn’t stop there.

 At this point, the team behind the previous films, veered off course slightly, by releasing The Curse of La Llorona (2019).
 While it lives in the same universe as the others, it was not based on a character from the previous films, and instead on an old Hispanic American folklore.
-As someone who was in the audience at its SXSW premiere, it was abysmal (you can read my review here).
-Just pure uninspired, dare I say, garbage?
+It was pretty abysmal (my full review here).
+Just pure uninspired, dare I say, garbage.

-By now I’m starting to wonder if the Conjuring-Universe is sadly losing its steam, creativity and direction.
-Often times, the films reuse the same scare-tactics that, while able to still build up some tension, end up falling flat in the end.
+By now I’m starting to wonder if The Conjuring universe is sadly losing its steam, both creativity and directionally.
+Often times the films reuse the same scare-tactics that, while still able to build some tension, end up falling flat in the end.
 Even with the third Annabelle film, which was decent, it felt unnecessary.
 It had some nice scares, but it didn’t really add anything memorable to the franchise overall.

-The universe is continuing to grow, with the aforementioned The Nun sequel in the works, as well as a film based on The Crooked Man from The Conjuring 2 (release date TBD).
-Which I will admit, I’m holding out hope for.
+The universe is continuing to grow, with the aforementioned The Nun sequel in the works, as well as a film based on The Crooked Man from The Conjuring 2.
+Which I’ll admit I’m holding out hope for.
 I do think the studio needs to hire a really passionate filmmaker with a unique style, in order to give the franchise a fresh feel.
 The script also needs to be developed as the complete opposite of its predecessors; as they’ve all become far too formulaic.

-I’m not completely giving up on the series overall; they have really added new life to supernatural fiction.
-All I hope for is a shift in direction, a little more clarity in the narrative, and a stop to constantly planting cameos for new spin-off characters; as it only deduces the films down to a launch pad for another similar flick.
+There needs to be a shift in direction, a little more clarity in the narrative, and a stop to constantly planting cameos for new spin-off characters; as it only deduces the films down to a launch pad for another copy/paste flick.

 What do you think?
 Are you getting burnt out from The Conjuring universe?